Forward and hybrid path-integral methods in photoelectron holography: sub-barrier corrections, initial sampling and momentum mapping: Introduction

-An exception is the CQSFA, which solves a boundary problem relying on physical intuition, the orbit classifications in \cite{Yan2010}, and the SFA orbits as initial guesses.
+An exception is the CQSFA, which solves a boundary problem {that matches a given final momentum to an electron's initial momentum in the continuum} relying on physical intuition, the orbit classifications in \cite{Yan2010}, and the SFA orbits as initial guesses.
 This formulation avoids a large ensemble of trajectories, making it straightforward to disentangle specific holographic structures.
 These distinctive characteristics enabled important breakthroughs by (a) showing unambiguously how well-known holographic structures such as the fan and the spider form \cite{Lai2017,Maxwell2017}, (b) ruling out misunderstandings associated with interference carpets, which were brought about by the SFA \cite{maxwell_carpet_2020}, (c) revealing a multitude of other holographic structures, some of which have been observed experimentally \cite{Maxwell2018}, (d) allowing the study of multipath holographic interference \cite{Werby2021}.
 However, this huge predictive power comes at a cost: the solving algorithm is less adaptable and requires some pre-knowledge of the orbits' dynamics.
 This means it may leave out whole sets of orbits and require substantial changes should the external field be modified.
 So far, the CQSFA has been mainly implemented for linearly polarized monochromatic fields, but recent studies for bichromatic fields \cite{Rook2022} or elliptical polarization \cite{Kim2022} have revealed some of these challenges.
 Recently, a semi-classical “hybrid” approach was developed that used a forwards shooting method and a clustering algorithm to solve the inverse boundary problem \cite{brennecke2020gouy}.
-A very recent implementation of the CQSFA also used this hybrid approach for the case of short $\sin^2$ pulses \cite{carlsen_advanced_2023}.